 Lysander Marches to Spartan Victory

 Spartan leadership made changes to the policy that helots had to return to harvest each year, and they also established a base at Decelea, in Attica.
-This means that the Spartans now the men and the means to launch a full-scale attack on the territory surrounding Athens.
+This means that Spartan citizens now the men and the means to launch a full-scale attack on the territory surrounding Athens.
 Meanwhile, the Spartan fleet sailed around the Aegean to liberate cities from Athenian control, but they were beaten by the Athenians at the Battle of Cynossema in 411 BCE.
 The Athenians, led by Alcibiades, followed this victory up with another impressive defeat of the Spartan fleet at Cyzicus in 410 BCE.
 However, political turmoil in Athens halted their advance and left the door wide open for a Spartan victory.

 One of the Spartan kings, Lysander, saw this opportunity and decided to exploit it.
 The raids into Attica had rendered the territory surrounding Athens almost entirely unproductive, and this meant they were entirely dependent on their trade network in the Aegean to get them the basic supplies for life.
 Lysander choice to attack this weakness by sailing straight for the Hellespont, the strait separating Europe from Asia near to the site of modern-day Istanbul.
 He knew most of the Athenian grain passed through this stretch of water, and that taking it would devastate Athens.
 In the end, he was right, and Athens knew it.
 They sent a fleet to confront him, but Lysander was able to lure them into a bad position and destroy them.
 This took place in 405 BCE, and in 404 BCE Athens agreed to surrender.